Quantum Relaxation Ordering / Open Science

 We test the following claim, derived from Strachan et al. (PRL 134, 220403, 2025):

-Claim C1 (non-Markovian quantum Mpemba effect): There exist initial states ρ_A, ρ_B of the spin subsystem such that: (i) D(ρ_A(0), ρ_ss) > D(ρ_B(0), ρ_ss) [A starts farther] (ii) ∃ t* > 0 : D(ρ_A(t*), ρ_ss) < D(ρ_B(t*), ρ_ss) [A crosses below B] (iii) The crossing time t* scales with bath memory time τ_bath in the way predicted by Strachan et al. (iv) The crossing is absent under Markovian dynamics with the same steady state.
+Claim C1 (non-Markovian quantum Mpemba effect): There exist initial states ρ_A, ρ_B of the spin subsystem such that: (i) D(ρ_A(0), ρ_ss) > D(ρ_B(0), ρ_ss) [A starts farther] (ii) ∃ t* > 0 : D(ρ_A(t*), ρ_ss) < D(ρ_B(t*), ρ_ss) [A crosses below B] (iii) The crossing time t* scales with bath memory time τ_bath in the way predicted by Strachan et al. (iv) The crossing is qualitatively distinct from Markovian crossings: it is persistent (D_A remains below D_B for a sustained interval scaling with τ_bath), whereas the Markovian crossing for the same state pair is either absent, transient, or oscillatory with no τ_bath dependence.

 What Would Confirm C1